Reviews You Can Rely On

 down jacket men - the rab microlight alpine has a robust dwr coating and hydrophobic...

-The Outdoor Research Helium Down Hoodie was a unanimous favorite amongst our testing team for its resistance to precipitation, with a robust Pertex Diamond Fuse fabric in the arms and shoulders, where you're most likely to first get hit with snow or water.
-While most of the competition had some sort of shell fabric construction that warded off at leastsome moisture, the Helium was able to actually bead up and repel water.
+The Outdoor Research Helium Down Hoodie was a unanimous favorite among our testing team for its resistance to precipitation, with a more robust fabric used in the arms and shoulders, where you're most likely to be hit by snow or water.

 down jacket men - the pertex fabric in the shoulders and hood were closer to a rain...

-The warmer and heavier-duty Rab Electron Pro and Neutrino Pro sport hydrophobic down, Pertex Quantum Pro shell material, and have protective hoods.
-When the thermometer pushed below freezing, the Neutrino Pro was a go-to for the entire review team, and we stayed toasty dry in several snowstorms, though it wasn't as repellent when the snow got particularly wet in coastal mountains like the Sierra Nevada and the Cascades.
+The warmer and heavier-duty Neutrino Pro also features hydrophobic down and a Pertex Quantum Pro shell, and has a protective hood.
+When the thermometer dropped well below freezing, the Neutrino Pro was a go-to for the entire review team, and we stayed toasty dry in several snowstorms, though it wasn't as repellent when the snow got particularly wet, verging on sleet.

-The TNF Summit Breithorn has down that's been treated with a water-repellent coating, and this jacket's shell material performed decently in spray and rub test.
+The TNF Summit Breithorn has down that's been treated with a water-repellent coating as well.
+This jacket's shell material performed decently in spray and rub test.
 The REI Magma 850 and L.L.
-Bean Ultralight 850 also insulate with down that's been treated to be water-resistant.
-The Magma uses a bluesign-approved DWR treatment to add waterproofing to the 850-fill-power down, while the L.L.
+Bean Ultralight 850 also insulate with water-resistant down.
+The Magma uses a Bluesign-approved DWR treatment to add waterproofing to the 850-fill-power down, while the L.L.
 Bean Ultralight uses a DownTek water-repellent down.

 down jacket men - testing the water resistance of the tnf summit breithorn.